 Determine All Costs and Licensing

 A music supervisor must possess a network of musical talent, including artists, record labels, music publishers, and more to negotiate and secure music works between the hired talent and the production team.
-The music supervisor may choose pre-existing music or hire talent to create new songs or score for the production.
+The music supervisor may choose pre-existing music or hire talent to create new songs or scores for the production.

-A music supervisor must know the law and regulations that come along with using musical elements in film and television production.
+A music supervisor must know the laws and regulations that come along with using musical elements in film and television production.
 This includes costs, music licensing, and royalties related to the music used in the visual media.

 Distribute the Royalties